Fundamental Analysis Guides

 Key Takeaways

-• The Debt to EBITDA ratio is critical for evaluating a company’s ability to pay down debt.
+• The Debt-to-EBITDA ratio is critical for evaluating a company’s ability to pay down debt.

 • Calculating the ratio helps determine a company’s leverage and financial health.

-Calculating the Debt to EBITDA ratio involves dividing a company’s total debt by its EBITDA.
+Calculating the Debt-to-EBITDA ratio involves dividing a company’s total debt by its EBITDA.
 The result clearly indicates the company’s over-leverage and financial stability, revealing the potential risks of increased borrowing costs.

 Understanding Debt to EBITDA Ratio